 About

-and by the Horowitz Foundation for Social Policy.
+and by the Horowitz Foundation.

 Research

-Inequality-Averse Outcome-Based Matching (with Ruben Bach), presented at EPSA 2023, poster at PolMeth 2024
+Inequality-Averse Outcome-Based Matching (with Ruben Bach)

 Electoral Predictors of Polling Errors (with Sina Chen, Jens Wiederspohn, and Peter Selb), Journal of Politics, accepted.